 Dallas Cowboys Owner Jerry Jones: Players Cannot Disrespect Flag

-Two weeks ago he locked arms and knelt with his players during the national anthem, but now Dallas Cowboys owner Jerry Jones says players who "disrespect the flag," won't take the field.
+Two weeks ago he locked arms and knelt with his players before the national anthem, then stood with them as it played.
+Now, Dallas Cowboys owner Jerry Jones says players who "disrespect the flag," won't take the field.

 "...If there is anything that is disrespectful to the flag then we will not play," Jones said Sunday night, according to The Dallas Morning News.
 "You understand?
 If we are disrespecting the flag then we won't play.
 Period."
 Jones did not specify what he meant by disrespect.